Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 Supply all necessary (dummy) data
 ---------------------------------
-As alluded to in the previous paragraphs, the current generation of LLMs will not tell the the degree of uncertainty it is generating the response under.
+As alluded to in the previous paragraphs, the current generation of LLMs will not tell the degree of uncertainty it is generating the response under.
 Because of this, if you forget to supply any data, be it a single column or the whole data set, it will not prompt you or express confusion.